GlobalFishingWatch/encounters_pipeline/README.md

 docker-compose run gcloud auth application-default login
 ```

+## Overview

+The pipeline takes `start_date` and `end_date`.
+The pipeline pads `start_date`
+by one day to warm up, reads the data from from `source_table` and computes
+encounters over the specified window.
+In incremental mode, `start_date` and `end_date` would be on the same date.
+The results
+of this encounter are *appended* to the specified `raw_sink` table.
+A second pipeline
+is then run over this second table, merging encounters that are close in time into
+one long encounter and *replacing* the table specified in `sink` with the merged results.

 ## CLI

 The pipeline includes a CLI that can be used to start both local test runs and